MythicalLTD/FeatherPanel-CLI/README.md

-# FeatherPanel-Migration-Agent
+# FeatherCli
-The agent that does the heavy work for migration from pterodactyl panel to featherpanel!
+The official and exclusive CLI for FeatherPanel!